Mat-Geo/LockXPro/README.md

 System Requirements:

--Python 3.8 or later versions
+-Python 3.6 or later versions
 -MySQL 5.1 or later versions
--MySQL connector (if you haven't dowloaded it yet then: open cmd(terminal) - type->pip install mysql-connector or pip -m install mysql-connector)
+-MySQL connector [if you haven't dowloaded it yet then: open cmd(terminal) - type->pip install mysql-connector or pip -m install mysql-connector]
-- 1MB storage

 User Requirements: